kicksent/kicksent.github.io/_posts/2021-12-6-Axios-Interceptors.md

     return Promise.reject(error);
   });
 ```

+## Using axios interceptors with nock for testing using rtl(react-testing-library)

 Now if you want to really implement this in a project and be able to test it.
 You want to create an instance of axios to use for making requests.